 A submanifold is called a {\it biharmonic submanifold} if the isometric immersion that defines the submanifold is biharmonic map.
 Minimal submanifolds are biharmonic.
-Non-minimal biharmonic submanifolds are said to be {\it proper} biharmonic submanifold if it is non-minimal.
+A biharmonic submanifold is said to be a {\it proper} biharmonic submanifold if it is non-minimal.

-Loubeau and Montaldo introduced a class which includes biharmonic submanifolds as follows. \begin{definition}{\bf(\cite{LM3})} {\rm An isometric immersion $f: M\to N$ is called {\it biminimal\/} if it is a critical point of the bienergy functional $E_2$ with respect to all {\it normal variation} with compact support.
+Loubeau and Montaldo introduced a class which includes biharmonic submanifolds as follows. \begin{definition}[\cite{LM3}] {\rm An isometric immersion $f: M\to N$ is called {\it biminimal\/} if it is a critical point of the bienergy functional $E_2$ with respect to all {\it normal variation} with compact support.
 Here, a normal variation means a variation $f_t$ through $f=f_0$ such that the variational vector field $V=df_{t}/dt|_{t=0}$ is normal to $f(M)$.
 In this case, $M$ or $f(M)$ is called a {\it biminimal submanifold} in $N$.} \end{definition}